Acute and Chronic Pain- Know the Difference

 This type of pain does not last for six months.
 You can go for minor treatments and get the pain healed by proper rest or ice and heat compress as well.

-Chronic Pain– Unlike acute pain, chronic pain lasts for long and often occurs due to severe illness related to your nerve or bones.
-It may happen after any accident and the acute pain turns into chronic pain due to the severity of the injury.
+Unlike acute pain, chronic pain lasts for a long and often occurs due to severe illness related to your nerve or bones.
+It may happen after any accident, and the acute pain turns into chronic pain due to the severity of the injury.
 In this case, pain signals continue to stay active in the nervous system for weeks to years.
 Some of the common examples are:

 • Migraine